Nemo157/mhash-rs/README.md

 `cargo install clippy` on nightly rust) before submitting a pull request (along with `cargo test` as usual).

+Both the nightly date and clippy version used in CI are pinned in the `.travis.yml` as clippy sometimes breaks for a few days after a new nightly is published, feel free to update to a new known good pair anytime as part of a pull request.

 There are a few different features available as they affect the dependencies that are brought in and are not needed for all cases.
-Most of the time you should be able to get away with testing with no features and with `cargo test --features all` to enable all of them at once.
-CI builds both of these along with some different subsets that are likely to be enabled together.
+Most of the time you should be able to get away with testing with `cargo test --all-features` to enable all of them at once.
+CI builds a few different subsets that are likely to be enabled together.

 ## License